lamedh-dev/aws-lambda-rust-runtime/README.md

 This is a fork for the official AWS Lambda runtime for Rust.
 We've created this fork to be able to move forward all the contributions from the community that have been stalled in the awslabs repository without a release in sight.

-The crates in this repository are published to crates.io with the prefix `netlify-`.

-[Netlify Lambda](https://crates.io/crates/netlify_lambda) contains the runtime component.
+[Lambda Runtime](https://crates.io/crates/lamedh_runtime) contains the runtime component.
-[Netlify Lambda Attributes](https://crates.io/crates/netlify_lambda_attributes) contains definitions to create Lambda functions.
+[Lambda Attributes](https://crates.io/crates/lamedh_attributes) contains macro definitions to create Lambda functions.
-[Netlify Lambda HTTP](https://crates.io/crates/netlify_lambda_http) contains definitions to create Lambda functions that are accessed via HTTP endpoints.
+[Lambda HTTP](https://crates.io/crates/lamedh_http) contains definitions to create Lambda functions that are accessed via HTTP endpoints.

 :warning: :warning: :warning:
 :construction_worker: :construction_worker: :construction_worker: